tiriltk/tiatoolbox/examples/README.md

 ### 2. Prediction of HER2 Status in Breast Cancer from H&E Stained Whole Slide Images

-Demonstrate how to use TIAToolbox to reproduce the SlideGraph+ method to predict HER2 status of breast cancer samples from H&E stained WSIs.
+Demonstrates how to use TIAToolbox to reproduce the ["SlideGraph+ method" ("SlideGraph+: Whole Slide Image-Level Graphs to Predict HER2Status in Breast Cancer" by Lu et al. (2021))](https://arxiv.org/abs/2110.06042) to predict HER2 status of breast cancer samples from H&E stained WSIs.
+As a brief overview, this method involves several steps generating a graph that represents a WSI.
+The graph is then fed into a special convolutional graph network, called SlideGraph, to predict whether that WSI is HER2 negative or positive.

-- Example notebook on training the SlideGraph model: slide-graph for training
+- Example notebook on training the SlideGraph model: [slide-graph for training](./full-pipelines/slide-graph.ipynb)
-- Example notebook on using SlideGraph model for WSI inference: slide-graph for inference
+- Example notebook on using SlideGraph model for WSI inference: [slide-graph for inference](./inference-pipelines/slide-graph.ipynb)

 [![image](../docs/images/her2-prediction-example.png)](./inference-pipelines/slide-graph.ipynb)